tedsteen/nes-bundler/config/README.md

 # Signing the binaries
 The Github action build scripts will sign the binaries.
 To do that they need a couple of secrets.
-Currently only the macOS bundle is digitally signed.
+Currently the macOS bundles and the windows binaries is digitally signed.

 ## Secrets needed to sign the macOS bundle